 As early as possible as many chances you have to get your reservation complete before tickets maybe be sold out quickly.
 We would recommend you to reserve your tickets for Inca Trail 3 months in advance for the low season (between November to March) and at least 6 months before you planning visit Peru in high season (April to October).
 Note that we cannot guarantee the availability so it’s on you how early you going to book and make sure there are still tickets left (check the official Inca Trail Availability).

 How hard is to complete the Inca Trail?

 From 1 to 5 it’s 3, moderately difficult.
-The Inca stairways to walk up and down in a different temperatures which are changing quickly during the hike and high altitude all that makes this level of difficulty.
-You can rent walking poles before you start your hike, those will help you in many ways, we would recommend you get ones if you have some issues with knees or ankles, poles would absorb some pressure from those parts and also helps to keep your balance!
+The Inca stairways to walk up and down in different temperatures and high altitude all that makes this level of difficulty.
+You can rent walking poles before you start your hike.
+Those will help you in many ways, we would recommend you get ones if you have some issues with knees or ankles, poles would absorb some pressure from those parts and also help to keep your balance!
 We recommend you to have a look how to prepare yourself for the Inca Trail.

 At what altitude the Inca Trail is located?
-Will I sufer the altitude sickness?
+Will I suffer the altitude sickness?